Process automation

 Stop paying senior people to copy-paste.

-The average mid-sized team loses 15–20% of operational hours to work that already lives inside the SaaS tools they're paying for — it just isn't connected.
+The average mid-sized team loses 15 to 20 percent of operational hours to work that already lives inside the SaaS tools they're paying for.
+It just isn't connected.
 We connect it.

 The problem

-Your tools work.
+Your tools work fine.
 The handoffs between them don't.

-Each of these handoffs costs five minutes.
+Each of those handoffs costs five minutes.
 Multiply by ten people, ten times a day, fifty weeks a year, and you're paying for a full-time job you didn't realise you'd hired.
-Worse, the work is invisible — until someone leaves and the institutional knowledge leaves with them.
+The work is invisible until someone leaves and the institutional knowledge leaves with them.

 Process automation isn't about replacing people.
-It's about ending the conditions where senior people quietly drown in clerical work.
+It's about giving them their afternoons back.

 Approach